First, you should know that I married in my 20s and 30s.

 Your confidence is comparatively established.

-You know how to bring out the best in yourself, and this makes your marriage better.
+You know how to bring out the best in yourself, which improves your marriage.

 You’ve (hopefully) learned how to manage your finances.